justmert/Taskboard/README.md

 ## Description

-By utilizing a simple and minimal usage syntax, that requires a flat learning curve, **Taskbook** helps you to effectively manage your tasks and notes and code snippets across multiple boards from within your terminal.
+By utilizing a simple and minimal usage syntax, that requires a flat learning curve, **Taskboard** helps you to effectively manage your tasks and notes and code snippets across multiple boards from within your terminal.
 All Data has stored locally so never shared with anyone or anything.
 Deleted items are automatically archived and can be inspected or restored at any moment.

 ## Highlights